nextflow-io/nextflow/docs/overview.md

 # Overview

-Nextflow is a reactive workflow framework and a programming [DSL](http://en.wikipedia.org/wiki/Domain-specific_language) that eases the writing of data-intensive computational pipelines.

 ## Rationale

 The rise of big data has made it increasingly necessary to be able to analyze and perform experiments on large datasets in a portable and reproducible manner.